An Outlook on Legal Technology: Services, Software, and Trends

 Client expectations of law firm transparency throughout their entire legal service are very high, meaning law firms have to be prepared to meet those expectations.
 Thankfully, legal technology can help with that process.

-One way is through the use of digital communication tools to keep in touch with a client throughout their legal matter, like video conferencing to give a status update or touch base about key decisions, or sending documents back and forth for review.
+One way is through the use of digital communication tools to keep in touch with a client throughout their legal matter, like video conferencing to give a status update, touch base about key decisions, or send documents back and forth for review.

 Another way is moving to a value based pricing model that provides the client with a clear pricing structure for the services provided by a lawyer, usually offering an upfront understanding of fees for the work.